GOTAM672/GSoC-Gnome-Proposal/README.md

 By creating a new system panel, we can provide a more streamlined and user-friendly experience for GNOME users.
 This will also make it easier for users to find the panel they’re looking for.

+## Why are you the right person to work on this project?

+I believe I am the right person to work on this project as I have prior experience working on open-source projects and I have been using GNOME for a long time. <b>During my contribution, I learned GTK, GObject, LibAdwaita, XML, UI, C, Git, etc.</b>

+Also, <b>I am aware of GNOME’s Newcomer’s guidelines, coding standards, and community working culture.</b> If I don’t know something, I try my best to learn it and don’t hesitate to ask questions.

+My previous contributions to GNOME and other open-source projects demonstrate my commitment to the open-source community.
+I am familiar with the development process, version control system, and project management tools.
+I also understand the importance of documentation, and I always ensure that my code is well-documented.
+Overall, I believe that my skills, experience, passion, and commitment make me the right person to work on this project.